fahad7252/FamilyTree/README.md

 **Thanks for Checking Out My Work:**
 - Feel free to use the source code.
 Just add your `.env` (URI, session secret) in the root folder and play around or whatever.
-Thanks!
+Thanks! for connection add react flow website i havent used it i might use it in future